FrancoisChabot/variadic_future/README.md

 ## Performance notes

-The library assumes that, more often than not, a callback is attached to the future before a value or error is, produced and is tuned this way.
+The library assumes that, more often than not, a callback is attached to the future before a value or error is produced, and is tuned this way.
 Everything will still work if the value is produced before the callback arrives, but perhaps not as fast as possible.